 Initially, I thought that restoration in my situation was only possible if reconciliation happened in my situation.

 Reconciliation is sometimes possible – but sometimes its just not.
 Reconciliation is a process that takes two people and for some people, like me, that’s not a choice they’re given.
-In my marriage, my husband didn’t want reconciliation.
-I prayed for it, I begged the Lord for it, but it didn’t happen.
+In my marriage, my ex-husband didn’t want reconciliation.
+Initially, I prayed for it.
+I begged the Lord for it.
+But it didn’t happen.

 Redemption is certain.
 Restoration is sure.
 No matter how the circumstances of our lives unfold, redemption and restoration are ours, and we can have them.

 My personal restoration isn’t tied to anyone else.
-It’s just the Lord and I. No matter what other people choose, no matter what is done to me, no matter what situation I find myself in, I am committed and choosing to do this with the Lord.
+It’s just the Lord and I. No matter what other people choose, no matter what is done to me, no matter what situation I find myself in, I am committed and choosing to do this with God.

 The process of letting Him take me, and lead me, and fix me, and change me, and mold me, and grow me.